Thursday, January 1, 2026

 Evelyn rescued.

 In the journal, under job Don't Lose Your Mind, "you're short on friends (present imaginary company excluded)".
-Bet evidence yet that the journal is written from the perspective of Johnny.
+Best evidence yet that the journal is written from the perspective of Johnny.
 Still doesn't explain who was writing journal text before we met Johnny.

 2026.01.28 Do what now?
 Pursue the Voodoo Boys connection, to find out who hired Evelyn, or meet with Takemura, to try and contact Ms. Arasaka?
 There's also Afterlife, to try and find Hellman, who has something to do with the brain chip.
 Delamain needs help again, there's something to do with car racing, more boxing, and the tarot and cyberpsycho collectibles.
 Nice that I can choose, but the lack of timer diminishes immersion.